Best Wi-Fi router for large homes in 2025: Get fast speeds and no dead zones

 - Evaluate security features.
 Evaluate the router’s security features, such as WPA3, VPN support, and firewall protection.

 - Look for easy management apps.
-Confirm that the router has mobile-friendly control options, which will allow you to manage them from anywhere.
+Confirm that the router has mobile-friendly control options, which will allow you to manage it from anywhere.

 How to set up a Wi-Fi router in a large home